 In 1789, work was carried out to the paving in St George’s Chapel.
 Workmen had noticed that it had sunk in the north quire aisle, and during repair work, they came upon the entrance to the burial vault of Edward IV.
 Within the vault, they found a lead coffin, with the remains of a wooden coffin on top – the coffins of Edward IV and his wife, Elizabeth Woodville.
 They also found two further coffins which they believed to contain the bodies of George, Duke of Bedford, 3rd son of Edward IV who died aged around 2 in 1479, and Mary, 5th daughter of Edward IV, who died aged 14 in 1482.
 Both were known to have been buried in Windsor.
 The workmen did not investigate the vault further, and a slab marking the graves was put in the paving above the vault.

-So who did the other two coffins belong to?
-They must have been important to have been buried in the place of honour near Edward IV – could they have been the bodies of Edward’s other sons, Edward V and Richard, Duke of York, the young Princes in the Tower?
-Their fate was never acknowledged, but it was believed that Richard III had had them murdered.
-Perhaps he had requested their burial near that of their father, his brother, to soothe a guilty conscience?
+So whose were the other two coffins?
+They must have been important to have been buried in the place of honour near Edward IV.
+Could they have been the bodies of Edward’s other sons, Edward V and Richard, Duke of York, the young Princes in the Tower?
+Might they have been buried near that of their father?

 Eleanor Cracknell, Assistant Archivist